View Current

 (21) UNE is able to offer these services according to this Guideline to relevant persons.

-(22) Pre-screening and vaccination for Identified Persons is offered by UNE via the UNE Medical Centre.
+(22) Pre-screening and vaccination for Identified Persons is offered by UNE via the UNE Life Healthcare Centre.

 (23) 'Identified Persons' (or groups) are those that are specified in a risk assessment process.
-Individual names of those eligible to access the UNE program for Q-Fever pre-screening and vaccination will be forwarded by the relevant School or Business Unit, to the UNE Medical Centre Practice Manager.
+Individual names of those eligible to access the UNE program for Q-Fever pre-screening and vaccination will be forwarded by the relevant School or Business Unit, to the UNE Life Healthcare Centre Practice Manager.

 (24) Identified Persons will be informed by the relevant UNE School that they are eligible to access the Q-Fever Pre-Screening and Vaccination Program.
 It is strongly recommended that those eligible to access the UNE Q-Fever Pre-Screening and Vaccination program do so.

-(25) Relevant UNE Schools are to liaise with the UNE Medical Centre to identify suitable periods where Q-Fever clinics are open to Identified Persons.
-The UNE Medical Centre typically requires one month to plan a Q-Fever Clinic and require participants to confirm their booking at least one week prior to the scheduled pre-screening date.
+(25) Relevant UNE Schools are to liaise with the UNE Life Healthcare Centre to identify suitable periods where Q-Fever clinics are open to Identified Persons.
+The UNE Life Healthcare Centre typically requires one month to plan a Q-Fever Clinic and require participants to confirm their booking at least one week prior to the scheduled pre-screening date.

 (26) Q-Fever clinic date and times are to be promoted by the relevant School via appropriate channels that access both UNE Representatives and Students.